Zendro-dev/Zendro-dev.github.io/dataModels.md

 # Data Models

-For each one of the projects that you want to include in the project you will need to describe the model as well as its possibles relations with any other model.
-The description should be in a json file following the [json specs](#json-specs) for this purpose.
+For each one of the projects that you want to include in the project you will need to describe the model as well as its possible relations with any other model.
+The description should be placed in a json file following the [json specs](#json-specs) for this purpose.
 You will need to store all these json files in a single folder.
+Another limitation is that each model should have a unique name independently of it's type.
 From now on, in this document, we will assume that all json files for each one of your data models will be stored in the directory `/your-path/json-files`

 ### JSON Specs

-Each json file describes one and only one model. (i.e if an association involves two models, this association needs to be specified in both json files, corresponding to each model).
+Each json file describes one and only one model.
+However, one model can reference to another model using association mechanism described above.
+Withing `associations` block it is required to specify model names from another json files.

 For each model we need to specify the following fields in the json file:

 Name | Type | Description
 ------- | ------- | --------------
-*name* | String | Name of the model (it is recommended uppercase for the initial character).
+*name* | String | Name of the model (it is recommended to use snake_case naming style to obtain nice names in the auto-generated GraphQL API).
 *storageType* | String | Type of storage where the model is stored.
+So far can be one of __sql__(for local relational databases supported by [sequelize](#http://docs.sequelizejs.com/) such as PostgreSql/MySql etc. ) or __Webservice__ for any database that your project would remotely connect to.
-So far can be one of __sql__ or __Webservice__ *attributes* | Object | The key of each entry is the name of the attribute and the value should be the a string indicating the type of the attribute.
-See [table](#types-spec) below for allowed types.
+*attributes* | Object | The key of each entry is the name of the attribute and the value should be the a string indicating the type of the attribute.
+See the [table](#types-spec) below for allowed types.
 Example: ```{ "attribute1" : "String", "attribute2: "Int" }```
-*associations* | Object | The key of each entry is the name of the association and the value should be an object describing the associations.
-See [Associations Spec](#associations-spec) section below for the specifications of the associations.
+*associations* | Object | The key of each entry is the name of the association and the value should be an object describing corresponding association.
+See [Associations Spec](#associations-spec) section below for details.

-### Types Spec
+### Supported Data Types
-The following types are allowed for the attributes field
+The following types are allowed for the attributes field.

  Type |
 ------- |